nrilu/lockchart-to-cnf/README.md

 # lockchart-to-cnf

-An implementation of Radomír Černoch's ["Lock-chart solving"](https://github.com/cernoch/mks-dis/blob/master/LockChartSolvingWeb.pdf) SAT encoding, submitted to the SAT 2025 Competition Benchmark Submissions.
+An implementation of the SAT encoding of Radomír Černoch's ["Lock-chart solving"](https://github.com/cernoch/mks-dis/blob/master/LockChartSolvingWeb.pdf) (2017).

 Allows to define simple lock-charts and to compile them into CNF formulas.

 Verifies and displays the key and lock geometries found by a SAT solver solution.

+Submitted to the SAT Competition 2025 Benchmark Submissions.

 # Usage
 Run: